tdhelixx/alexandria-dental-health-site/src/services/invisalign.md

 #### Why should I get Invisalign?

 Most people opt for Invisalign to help improve the look of their smile.
-Within a year or so, your smile could be straighter, which can give you the confidence you’ve always wanted.
-If you’ve ever hidden your smile or felt self-conscious about it, this can be an excellent treatment to help you obtain the look you’ve wanted.
+Within a year or so, your smile could be straighter, which can give you the confidence you've always wanted.
+If you've ever hidden your smile or felt self-conscious about it, this can be an excellent treatment to help you obtain the look you've wanted.

 There can also be some improvements to both the comfort and overall function of your teeth with Invisalign.
 If misaligned teeth are causing you problems, such as making you have to adjust how you speak or eat, Invisalign could make a huge difference.

 As an additional reason for getting Invisalign, proper teeth alignment can alleviate a multitude of other health problems.
 In some instances, improper teeth alignment can cause headaches and TMJ Disorder—getting braces could potentially address these issues or prevent them from occurring.
 Talk with our dentist to see if this is a possibility!

 In terms of both aesthetic value and health benefits, Invisalign can be a fantastic opportunity to improve your smile in the long-term without compromising your appearance in the short-term.
 Dr. Mazhari and the team at Alexandria Dental Health & Smile Studio look forward to setting up a free consultation to see if Invisalign is a good treatment option for you.
-Get the smile you’ve always wanted with Invisalign, and visit Alexandria Dental Health & Smile Studio today!
+Get the smile you've always wanted with Invisalign, and visit Alexandria Dental Health & Smile Studio today!

 #### Will I need to wear a retainer after invisalign treatment?